 Sleep duration and inflammation levels

-This study delved into the data of a whopping 14,079 people who participated in the 2005-2010 National Health and Nutrition Examination Survey.
+This study delved into the data from 14,079 people who participated in the 2005-2010 National Health and Nutrition Examination Survey.
 And it was no flash-in-the-pan look that could be easily ignored.

 In fact, participants were followed for approximately eight years to determine if they died due to complications of heart disease, including heart attack, heart failure or stroke.

-And every participant was separated into one of three groups depending on their average length of sleep.
-Researchers then looked at each person’s levels of CRP (C-reactive protein) — an inflammatory marker linked to heart problems.
+And every participant was assigned to one of three groups based on their average sleep length.
+Researchers then looked at each person’s CRP (C-reactive protein) levels — an inflammatory marker linked to heart problems.

 And here was their conclusion…